aarhus/cloudflare-docs/content/pages/platform/functions/module-support.md

 ### ECMAScript Modules

-ECMAScript modules (or in short ES Modules) are the official, [standardized](https://tc39.es/ecma262/#sec-modules) module system for JavaScript.
-They are the recommended mechanism for writing modular and reusable Javascript code.
+ECMAScript modules (or in short ES Modules) is the official, [standardized](https://tc39.es/ecma262/#sec-modules) module system for JavaScript.
+They are the recommended mechanism for writing modular and reusable JavaScript code.

 [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are defined by the use of `import` and `export` statements: